 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a driving range is another due to the high costs.
 Funding to start a driving range business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Driving ranges need to continuously market to bring in new customers.
 Common marketing techniques include social media marketing, online advertising, print advertising, and radio advertising.
 Establishing loyalty programs and referral rewards can also help to drive attendance and bring in new customers.
 Marketing costs will depend on the type and volume of marketing activity that’s performed.

 Step 9: Get Business Insurance